Capital Improvement Program Overview

 Leadership in Energy and Environmental Design

-The Robert B. Green Campus has been awarded the U.S. Green Building Council’s LEED Gold Certification for its environmentally friendly design and construction.
+The Sky Tower at University Hospital and the Clinical Pavilion at Robert B. Green Campus have been awarded the U.S. Green Building Council’s LEED Gold Certification for its environmentally friendly design and construction.

 LEED, or Leadership in Energy and Environmental Design, is an internationally recognized rating system that provides third-party verification of green buildings.
 Those ratings are based on factors such as sustainability, water and energy efficiency, materials use and indoor air quality.